phoeluga/ioBroker.synochat/README.md

 		The JSON attributes can be accessed by providing the path to the value as a pattern like `${foo.bar}`.

 		A template can be associated to a channel in the [Channel configuration](#channel-configuration).

+		**Available patterns:**

+		The available patterns are related to the customer JSON value that will be provided to the channel message object.

 	#### 2.2.4.
 Help:
    	* This tab usually redirects to the official GitHub page of this project, where detailed help and usage instructions are given.